-David Durovy, Founder and Director
+David Durovy, Director

 You may have missed some helpful information.
 If you would like to join a community of people who would like to receive 4 emails per month max, (1 x week) with a summary of articles, postings, videos, and resources with links that are put up each week on the website and blog.
 Share in the love.